Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 German Reparations

 Reparations for the war proved to be a major disagreement among Western European nations.
-Particularly the French were profoundly dissatisfied with the outcomes of the Treaty of Versailles and actively sought retribution.
+The French, in particular, were profoundly dissatisfied with the outcomes of the Treaty of Versailles and actively sought retribution.

 The beneficiaries claimed that only roughly 8 billion of the 20 billion marks in total that were intended to be handed out in the initial payments by May 1921 had been received.
 As a result, the victorious nations issued Germany various requests and deadlines, including the threat to occupy the Ruhr earlier that year.